 - Participate in the weekly Science Literacy Teaching Journal Club to learn more about scientific teaching and evidence-based pedagogy

 See the Application (Why Apply) section to see a list of activities in which previous fellows and scholars have participated.

 - We seek talented, motivated, and hard-working undergraduates who would benefit from what our program has to offer, and who perhaps would not otherwise have opportunities to teach non-science majors.

 - We are very interested in enhancing the creativity, diversity, and talent of the next generation of science educators, and students from diverse backgrounds are especially encouraged to apply.

 - Junior or Senior standing in a Science Major at the UO.

 - Two faculty or GTF recommendations from the subject area(s) for the course you wish to assist.

-- You must register for CAS 409 and meet the course expectations.
+- Register for w-credit CAS 409 or volunteer and meet the course expectations.